moonbitlang/protoc-gen-mbt/doc/spec.md

 `oneof` fields are encoded as MoonBit `Enum` (tagged union or algebraic data types).
 The enum's name is the concatenation of the enclosing message name and the `oneof` field name.

-A `OneofNone` variant is added to the enum to represent the case where none of the `oneof` fields are set.
+A `NotSet` variant is added to the enum to represent the case where none of the `oneof` fields are set.

 ## [Optinoal](https://developers.google.com/protocol-buffers/docs/proto#specifying-field-rules)